 Choose healthy fats in modest amounts - How Fats Compare

-Adjust portion sizes for weight loss or control
+Adjust portion sizes for weight loss, if overweight

 If you have high triglycerides, you may also benefit by eating more fish.
 Fatty fish like herring, sardines, albacore tuna and salmon are high in heart-healthy omega-3 fatty acids.
 Fish oil supplements can also be taken if recommended by your health care provider.
 The therapeutic dose is 1 to 3 grams of EPA/DHA per day.
 EPA and DHA are the fatty acids in fish oil that help lower triglycerides.
 Read the label for the specific amount of EPA and DHA per capsule to get the right dose.
 Purchase fish oil capsules that have been molecularly distilled to remove contaminants.
 Click here for more information on high triglycerides.

-In addition, the clinic staff members carefully evaluate whether available medication may be beneficial.
-If medications are indicated, the clinic staff will make recommendations as to the appropriate age to start and how on going follow-up should be managed.
-The clinic staff may also work with the parents and their primary care providers to optimize their care and the lifestyle choices that influence the health of the whole family.
+In addition, the Lipid Program providers evaluate whether medication may be beneficial.
+If medications are indicated, our Lipid Program specialists will make recommendations on the appropriate age to start and how ongoing care should be managed.
+Our providers also work with parents and other family members to optimize their care and the lifestyle choices that influence the health of the whole family.

 Created by: Suzanne Kordesh, MPH, RD